ros2/ros2_documentation/source/Tutorials/Actions/Writing-an-Action-Server-Python.rst

 Let's focus on writing an action server that computes the Fibonacci sequence using the action we created in the `Creating an Action <Creating-an-Action>` tutorial.

 To keep things simple, we'll scope this tutorial to a single file.
+First, create a directory ``scripts`` in our ROS package.
-Open a new file, let's call it ``fibonacci_action_server.py``, and add the following boilerplate code:
+Open a new file, let's call it ``scripts/fibonacci_action_server.py``, and add the following boilerplate code:

 .. literalinclude:: server_0.py
     :language: python